fmorenopino/HeterogeneousHMM/README.rst

 Contributing
 ------------
 If you like this project and want to help, we would love to have your contribution!
-Please see contact us to get started.
+Please see `CONTRIBUTING <https://github.com/fmorenopino/HeterogeneousHMM/blob/master/CONTRIBUTING.md>`_ and contact us to get started.

 References
 ----------